GLOBAL MARKETS-Dollar, stocks gain after strong U.S. GDP

 “The end of QE is an indication the economy is getting better, though I‘m not sure the market has entirely transitioned to that idea yet,” Albright said.

-A measure of global equity markets, MSCI’s all-country world index rebounded, rising 0.3 percent.
-MSCI’s emerging markets index, however, remained slightly lower, down 0.11 percent.
+U.S. and European stock indexes were higher, while a measure of global equity markets, MSCI’s all-country world index also rebounded, rising 0.1 percent.
+MSCI’s emerging markets index, however, was down 0.15 percent.

-Gold fell more than 2 percent, on track for its biggest one-day drop in more than a month, as the robust U.S. GDP data and the Fed’s decision Wednesday to keep trimming its stimulus boosted the dollar and led traders to cash in gains in the metal.
+Gold fell more than 2 percent as the robust U.S. growth data and the Fed’s decision on Wednesday to further trim its bond-buying boosted the dollar and prompted traders to cash in gains in the yellow metal.

-Brent oil rose to just over $108 per barrel and U.S. crude reached its highest in a month on bitter cold in the United States, which has boosted heating oil demand.
+Brent oil rose to around $108 per barrel and U.S. crude reached its highest in a month on bitter cold in the United States, which has boosted heating oil demand.

 The U.S. bond market retreated following Wednesday’s rally, but some of the money leaving equities found its way into the developed world’s government bond market.

-German Bund futures rose 33ticks to settle at 143.23, while German 10-year yields fell to 1.62 percent, their lowest in nearly six months.
+German Bund futures rose 30 ticks to 143.20, while German 10-year yields fell to 1.62 percent, their lowest in nearly six months.